Guidelines for Applicants

 The applicant must be either

-2. An Individual Member (student, digital or full) of ICA at the time of application, or an institution with ICA membership.
+2. A member of ICA, or a staff member of an institutional member of ICA registered as a right-holder of the institution’s membership.
 Applicants must provide their ICA membership number and be in good standing with ICA dues paid.

 What type of projects are encouraged to apply?